-Also Jet Basics comes with several useful SQL Views… both the friendly names and SQL Views get installed using the GP Update Utility.
+Also Jet Reports comes with several useful SQL Views… both the friendly names and SQL Views get installed using the GP Update Utility.

 Below is a quick guide on how to use the GP Update Utility – PRO TIP!
 It’s ok to add this later but I 100% recommend doing this before getting started.

-Continue reading “Jet Basics – GP Update Utility”
+Continue reading “Jet Reports – GP Update Utility”

-Jet Basics is easy to install.
+Jet Reports is easy to install.
 Once you have the file downloaded (visit here) you are ready to install the add-in for Excel.

 Financial Reporting for Dynamics GP… if you export it to Excel from Management Reporter, why not just START in Excel, right?

-Continue reading “Jet Basics – How do I install it?”
+Continue reading “Jet Reports – How do I install it?”

 Some time ago Microsoft announced that Management Reporter was no longer going to get development support.
 This meant that it was time to start exploring options to replace MR internally for financial reporting.
 No rush, MR isn’t going away soon, but why not explore…